-- (2) The quantifier part will be followed by a predicate separated by a colon (:), i.e., universal quantifier part: predicate - (3) The predicate has no free variables or constant symbols.
-All variables are declared in the quantifier part, e.g., $\forall r \in \mathbb{R}, \forall u \in \mathbb{U} : r \in \mathtt{roles}(u)$ . - (4) The order of quantifiers is determined by the sequence of OE elimination.
-In some cases this order is important so as to reflect the nesting of OE terms in the $RCL\ 2000$ expression.
-For example, in $\forall\ cr \in CR,\ \forall\ r \in cr, \forall\ u \in U:\ predicate;$ the set cr, which is used in the second quantifier, must be declared in a previous quantifier as an element, such as cr in the first quantifier. - (5) Predicate follows most of rules in the syntax of RCL 2000 except term syntax in figure 5.
-Figure 8 shows the syntax which predicate should follow to express term.
+- (3) The predicate has no free variables or constant symbols.
+All variables are declared in the quantifier part (e.g., $\forall r \in \mathbb{R}, \forall u \in U : r \in \text{roles}(u)$). - (4) The order of quantifiers is determined by the sequence of OE elimination.
+In some cases this order is important so as to reflect the nesting of OE terms in the RCL 2000 expression.
+For example, in $\forall cr \in CR, \forall r \in cr, \forall u \in U : predicate$; the set cr, which is used in the second quantifier, must be declared in a previous quantifier as an element, such as cr in the first quantifier. - (5) Predicate follows most rules in the syntax of RCL 2000 except the term syntax in Figure 5.
+Figure 8 shows the syntax that predicate should follow to express term.

-Because the reduction algorithm has non-deterministic choice for reduction of 0E term, we may have several RFOPL expressions that are translated from a $RCL\ 2000$ expression.
-As we will see in lemma 4 these expressions are logically equivalent, so it does not matter semantically which one is obtained.
+Because the reduction algorithm has a nondeterministic choice for reduction of the OE term, we may have several RFOPL expressions that are translated from a $RCL \ 2000$ expression.
+As we show in Lemma 4, these expressions are logically equivalent, so it does not matter semantically which one is obtained.

 Next, we discuss the algorithm Construction that constructs a RCL 2000 expression from an RFOPL expression.
-The algorithm is described in figure 7.
-This algorithm repeatedly chooses the rightmost quantifier in RFOPL expression and constructs the corresponding OE term by eliminating the variable of that quantifier.
-After all quantifiers are eliminated the algorithm constructs AO terms according to the formal definition of AO function.
-The running time of the algorithm obviously depends on the number of quantifiers in RFOPL expression.
+The algorithm is described in Figure 7.
+This algorithm repeatedly chooses the rightmost quantifier in an RFOPL expression and constructs the corresponding OE term by eliminating the variable of that quantifier.
+After all quantifiers are eliminated, the algorithm constructs AO terms according to the formal definition of an AO function.
+The running time of the algorithm obviously depends on the number of quantifiers in the RFOPL expression.

-For example, the following RFOPL expression can be converted to RCL 2000 expression according to the sequence described below.
+For example, the following RFOPL expression can be converted to a RCL 2000 expression according to the sequence described below.